ZhenyingZhu/StudyNotes/SystemDesign.md

 - supercomputer: has checkpoints for computation work.
 Can be used to restore
 - internet-related applications: stopping the cluster for repair is not acceptable
 - Supercomputers: also have multiple nodes with special network topologies. nodes communicate through shared memory and remote direct memory access (RDMA)
-- Large datacenter networks are based on IP and Ethernet, arranged in Clos topologies to provide high bisection bandwidth
+- Large datacenter networks are based on IP and Ethernet, arranged in Clos topologies to provide high bisection bandwidth **[KEY]**
 - distributed systems must be a reliable system from unreliable components
 - suspicion, pessimism, and paranoia pay off

 Unreliable Networks

-- The internet and most internal networks in datacenters (often Ethernet) are asynchronous packet networks
+- The internet and most internal networks in datacenters (often Ethernet) are asynchronous packet networks **[KEY]**
 - Ethernet is the technology to make internet works.
 Ehternet vs. wifi
 - the network gives no guarantees as to when it will arrive, or whether it will arrive at all
 - Issues could be